Chiropractors don’t have a lot of time thinking about disability insurance, am I right?

 Have you ever thought about what would happen if you became sick, ill, injured, and disabled?

-How would you pay the bills if you could not work from an injury or illness?
+How would you pay the bills if you could not work because of an injury or illness?

-How long could you stretch your savings (what savings, right?) to make ends meet?
+How long could you stretch your savings to make ends meet?

-Disability quickly affects your future plans, family, and the lifestyle you worked so hard for.
-In this article, we discuss the need for disability insurance now and the best disability insurance for chiropractors.
+Disability quickly affects your plans, family, and the lifestyle you worked so hard for.

 - What Is Disability Insurance?